 Casper Star-Tribune Ethel Taylor dies at 104

-SUNDANCE-Services for Ethel Taylor, 104, will be held Monday at 10 a.m. at the First Presbyterian church in Moorcroft.
+Sundance-Services for Ethel Taylor, 104, will be held Monday at 10 a.m. at the First Presbyterian church in Moorcroft.
 Interment will follow at the Moorcroft Cemetery.
 Visitation will be 1 to 7 p.m.
 Sunday at Fidler-Roberts Funeral chapel in Sundance.

 She died Aug.
 26. 1998, at the Crook county Nursing Home in Sundance.
 She was born Aug.
 20, 1894 in Chariton, Iowa, to Josiah A. and Eliza Fox Smith.
 She was the middle of nine children.

-She resided in Red Oaks, Iowa, until 1922, when she moved to Wyoming.
+She resided in Red Oak, Iowa, until 1922, when she moved to Wyoming.
 She married J. Eil Taylor of Moorcroft on Nov.
 22, 1922 in Hot Springs.
 S. D. After their marriage, they engaged in ranching on his homestead in the Arch Creek area east of Moorcroft for a number of years.They had five children.

 They moved to Moorcroft in 1939 and operated the Skelley Station.
 After his death in 1949, she operated the station with her son until 1954.
 She moved to Sheridan and worked at the Sheridan Girls School until her retirement in 1959.
-After her retirement, she traveled to California, Washington, iowa and Wyoming helping whichever relative needed her help at the time.
+After her retirement, she traveled to California, Washington, Iowa and Wyoming helping whichever relative needed her help at the time.

 She kept a home in Moorcroft and lived there off and on until December, 1988, when she entered the nursing home in Sundance.